 5 Investment “Truths” for Divorcing Individuals

-To summarize, here are five general “truths” that I’ve learned over the years both as a wealth manager and from working with matrimonial clients:
+To summarize, here are five general “truths” that I’ve learned over the years both as a wealth manager and from working with clients of divorce:

 - Investments are a necessary aspect of one’s financial life.

 - Very few investors are completely comfortable with the responsibilities of investment management, especially those who are new to the process.

 - Investors who lack financial acumen, experience, and are unable to replace lost principal, are less likely to obtain expected market returns than their more experienced counterparts.

 - Employing professional investment professionals is important, but not a substitute for directly acquiring knowledge and experience.